PetarV-/advent-of-rust/README.md

 * **Day 9**, where I have implemented a dynamic programming approach to solving the shortest/longest Hamiltonian path problems, reducing the complexity from O(n!) to O(2^n n^2).
 * **Day 12**, where I have implemented a custom parser (taking into account just the data required for solving the problem), rather than using an external JSON library.
 * **Day 13**, where I have implemented a dynamic programming approach to solving the Travelling Salesman Problem (similarly to Day 9).
+* **Day 17**, where I have implemented a dynamic programming approach to solving the counting and weighted variants of the Subset Sum problem, reducing the complexity from O(2^n) to O(n * sum).

 ## License
 MIT